tomasc/dragonfly_pdf/README.md

 }
 ```

-When the `spreads` argument is set to true, all page arrays (page_numbers, widths, heights, aspect_ratios) are two dimensional (as illustrated above), representing spreads and nested individual pages.
+When the `spreads` metadata is set to `true`, the analyser assumes the PDF contains 2 real pages per one PDF page and recalculates the PDF properties accordingly (including situations when PDF starts or ends with single page).
+All page arrays (`page_numbers`, `widths`, `heights`, `aspect_ratios`) are then two dimensional (as illustrated above), representing spreads and nested individual pages.

 ## Processors